seasons/try-with-seasons/README.md

 # Try With Seasons

-A script that renders a Seasons widget on third-party brand partner site product pages to prompt users to try the product on Seasons.
+try-with-seasons.js is a script that renders a Seasons widget on third-party brand partner site product pages to prompt users to try the product on Seasons.

 ## Usage